rehmpke/markdown/_posts/github-ssh-setup.md

 this lead me to a large amount of detail.
 I noticed it was looking for the requested key id_rsa

 At that point I typed github key does it have to be id_rsa into google.

+Mac `Keychain access` in alfred or spotlight check to see if keys are loaded.